-During 2018, USD 1.525 billion of Tier 2 subordinated debt was repaid to DLJ UK Holdings Limited.
-In 2017, USD 3.085 billion of Tier 2 subordinated debt was repaid, this comprised of USD
+During 2019, USD 1 billion of Tier 1 Capital was repatriated and USD 1.1 billion of Tier 2 subordinated debt was repaid to Credit Suisse AG.
+In 2018, USD 1.525 billion of Tier 2 subordinated debt was repaid to DLJ UK Holdings Limited.
+Overall movements in capital resources were as follows: